Mehmet Topal: Istanbul Başakşehir

 On 26 August 2019, Topal joined İstanbul Başakşehir F.K. on a two-year deal, the latter one being optional.
 After conquering the domestic league at the end of the campaign, he became the first footballer to achieve the feat with three teams.

 International career

 Topal earned his first cap for Turkey on 6 February 2008, coming on for Emre Belözoğlu in the 78th minute of a 0–0 friendly home draw with Sweden.
 Shortly after, he was selected by manager Fatih Terim for his UEFA Euro 2008 squad, playing all the games in Austria and Switzerland but one for the eventual semi-finalists.

 On 22 May 2016, Topal captained the nation for the first time, in their 1–2 friendly loss to England at the City of Manchester Stadium.
 A week later, he scored his first international goal on his 58th cap, the only one of a last-minute victory over Montenegro in Antalya.
 Picked for Euro 2016, he started in all the matches, featuring as a central defender in a 0–3 group stage defeat against Spain.

+Managerial career

+Topal started his managerial career on 6 June 2024, joining Romanian club Petrolul Ploiești on a three-year deal.
+He resigned on 22 December that year, leaving the team in sixth place in the Liga I after 21 fixtures—one of their best runs since returning to the top division in the 2022–23 campaign.
+Two days later, Petrolul Ploiești announced that his resignation had not yet been accepted and that the situation would be clarified soon.
+The club attributed his decision to personal reasons, a claim Topal denied on his Instagram account.
+The contract was officially terminated on 31 December.